mariotaku/moonlight-tv/README.md

 # Moonlight TV

 Moonlight TV is a GUI front end for [Moonlight GameStream Client](https://moonlight-stream.org/).
 With some components from [moonlight-embedded](https://github.com/irtimmer/moonlight-embedded).
-It was originally designed for LG webOS TVs, but may support running in more devices in the future.
+It was originally designed for LG webOS TVs, but may support running on more devices in the future.

 ## Features